MaoZiming/papers/4-distributed-systems/411-pbft.md

 ### System model
 * Byzantine faults: allow replicas to behave arbitrarily (e.x. not reply, reply bad, accept request but discard state)
 * Partial synchrony model: message eventually delivered
+* In an asynchronous system no fixed upper bounds Δ and Φ exist.
+In one version of partial synchrony, fixed bounds Δ and Φ exist, but they are not known a priori
+* In a synchronous system, there is a known fixed upper bound A on the time required for a message to be sent from one processor to another and a known fixed upper bound % on the relative speeds of different processors.

 ### Replica Group
 * Up to $f$ replicas are faulty